FarnazKheiri/Bias-in-Histopathology-Datasets-A-Comprehensive-Investigation-on-Possible-Factors/README.md

 ## **KimiaNet Feature Filtering**

 This section presents a Python script designed to filter and process TCGA features extracted by KimiaNet for **training**, **testing**, or **validation** purposes.
 The script filters the dataset based on the number of slides contributed by each medical center and processes only those centers that contribute more than **40 slides**.
 The features for each slide are loaded from pre-saved **pickle** files.
+- The dataset is publicly vailable in "https://tizhoosh.com/labs/kimia-lab/data-and-code/".
 - The final dataset includes **patches** originating from **38 acquisition sites**, covering **29 different cancer types**.

 ### **Description**